dsun7c4/ntpserver/README.md

   - OCXO control voltage DAC.
   - Phase detector between GPS PPS signal and OCXO PPS signal.
   - Time of day counters.
-* freecad
+* freecad (submodule)

-  freecad 0.16 3D models for the case parts and components for kicad.
+  freecad 1.0 3D models for the case parts and components for kicad.
   * case

     3D model of the case, display, pcb, power supply, etc
+    * airduct

+      Cover mounted fan and air duct to redirect air flow horizontally.
-    * assembly.fcstd
+    * assembly.FCStd

       Top level case assembly incorporating all other files in this directory
+    * filter

+      Front filter models with experimental mounting to the front panel.
   * ponoko

     File sent to [ponoko](https://www.ponoko.com/) to make the OXCO cover, air duct for the fan, red acrylic filter for the display, and experimental parts for the case.
-* kicad
+* kicad (submodule)
   * 2x7seg

     2 Digit 7-segment display board.
 Designed to be strung together to any length.